9 Best Tours and Day Trips in Seville

 Nobody doubts the beauty of Seville.
 The capital of Andalusia is internationally famous and well deserved.
-If you are going to visit it, I recommend these guided tours with which you will learn local stories and legends while you visit the highlights of the city and its surroundings.
+If you are going to visit, I recommend these guided tourswhere you will learn local stories and legends while visiting the highlights of the city and excursions to key destinations in the region.

 What this tour consists of

-2. Guided tour of the Santa Cruz neighbourhood and its surroundings
+2. Guided tours in and around the Santa Cruz neighbourhood

 Entrance to the Alcázar of Seville| ©ArminFlickr